-- Persons with a Bachelor of Science in Chemistry, Biology, Physics or Mathematics with required post secondary college courses
+- Persons with a Bachelor of Science in chemistry, biology, physics or medical technology with required post-secondary college courses

-- Persons affiliated with the University of Wisconsin-La Crosse, St. Cloud University, or Luther College to complete their requirements in Nuclear Medicine Technology for their Baccalaureate Degree
+- Persons affiliated with the University of Wisconsin-La Crosse, St. Cloud University, Wisconsin Lutheran College or Luther College to complete their requirements in Nuclear Medicine Technology for their Baccalaureate Degree

 In addition, prospective students must:

 - Submit official transcripts of all college courses; official transcripts should be mailed directly from the school/college

 - Submit three letters of recommendation (download PDF of recommendation form).

 Applicants to the program are processed after they submit applications with three written references and transcripts of their academic records.
 Acceptance is based on satisfactory qualifications, (as listed in the “Accreditation Standards for Nuclear Medicine Technologists" by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology) acceptable academic performance, and interviews with at least two members of the faculty.